Kensington Gardens Reserve Project

 Three trees were removed to build the bridge near the playground on the western side of KGR.
 These trees were not identified for removal as part of the Master Plan.
 The fencing on the adjacent community courts was damaged during construction and the dense indigenous shrubbery was bulldozed and left in a pile to the side of the new track.
 The earth works for the track are already failing (sloping banks) and it is looking dry, dusty and unkempt.
 When will the fence be fixed?
 Are mature trees going to planted to replace the three trees chainsawed?
 How is council going to ameliorate the damage to this part of the park for example with new tree and shrub plantings and new grass plantings on the track banks and purple pipe tracks?

-Dot asked about 2 years ago
+Dot asked almost 3 years ago

 Hi Dot,